Dylan Carlson Player Props: Cardinals vs. Angels

 Dylan Carlson At The Plate

-- In 21 games played this year, he has not hit a long ball.

-- In four games this season, Carlson has picked up an RBI, with more than one RBI once.

-- He has scored a run in seven of 21 games so far this year.
+- He has scored in eight games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.